 From Tamarama Beach to Bondi Beach it is 1.2km and should take around 20 minutes to walk.

-The northern part of Bondi Beach is mostly for swimmers, whilst the southern end is generally for surfers.
+The northern part of Bondi Beach is mostly for swimmers and beginner surfers, whilst the southern end is generally for advanced surfers as there are often rips on the south end.
 Surfboards and wetsuits are available to hire on the beach.

 How to get to the Bronte to Bondi Walk: